AMD-OSX/AMD_Vanilla/README.md

 |   [16h](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore/15h_16h)  | Jaguar | A Series (including AM4 A-Series) |
 |   [17h](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore/17h) | Zen | Ryzen, 1st, 2nd + 3rd Gen Threadripper, Athlon 2xxGE |<br />

+### Information on the PAT fix patch
+The default enabled patch is Algrey's original patch.
+This will work for all GPUs and doesn't affect audio but doesn't improve the performance.
+The other choice is Shaneee's patch which will increase GPU performance on AMD GPUs but can stop Nvidia GPUs booting.
+It also causes audio issues when using HDMI and DP audio.
+The choice is yours on which patch to use.
+Please don't try to use them both at the same time.

 ### Note on TRX40 Systems
 Disabling the `mtrr_update_action - fix PAT` patch has shown an improvement in GPU performance on some systems that have tested.
 If you wish to test this it is recommended to do so on a USB with OpenCore to ensure it works first.
 There may be issues with different motherboard/GPU combos that we aren't aware of.
 Proceed at your own risk.